srozemuller/rozemuller_blog/content/post/2025-11-20-dynamically-restricting-local-logon-to-the-primary-user-on-intune-managed-windows-devices/index.md

 ---
 title: "Dynamically Restricting Local Logon to the Primary User on Intune-Managed Windows Devices"
 author: Sander Rozemuller
-date: 2025-10-09T14:00:00+02:00
+date: 2025-11-20T12:00:00+02:00
 images:
   - "images/post/monitor-intune-managed-device-disk-space-with-powershell/image.jpg"
 url: "dynamically-restricting-local-logon-to-the-primary-user-on-intune-managed-windows-devices"
 categories:
 - Intune
-- Monitoring
+- Windows
 tags:
 - Automation
 - PowerShell
-- Graph API
 ---

-# Dynamically Restrict Local Logon to the Primary User on Intune-Managed Windows Devices
+## Dynamically Restrict Local Logon to the Primary User on Intune-Managed Windows Devices

 In many organisations, Windows devices move between users during onboarding and offboarding processes.
 Autopilot assigns a **Primary User**, but Windows itself does not prevent other Azure AD users from signing in to that same device.
 The result is a common and recurring problem:
 a device ends up being used by someone it was not intended for.